Park Nam-su

-Park Nam-su (Hangul: 박남수) was a South Korean poet.
+Park Nam-su (Korean: 박남수; April 3, 1918 – September 17, 1994) was a South Korean poet.

-Life
+Biography

-Park Nam-su was born on April 3, 1918 in Pyeongyang, Pyeongannam-do, in Japanese-occupied Korea.
-Park graduated from Chuo University, Tokyo, in 1941. after graduating from Pyeongyang Soongin Industrial High School.
-Park also worked for the Pyeongyang branch of the Korean Colonial Bank, though he had already begun his writing career.
+Park Nam-su was born on April 3, 1918, in Pyongyang, Heian'nan Province, Korea, Empire of Japan.
+Park graduated from Chuo University, Tokyo, in 1941. after graduating from Pyongyang Soongin Industrial High School.
+Park also worked for the Pyongyang branch of the Korean Colonial Bank, though he had already begun his writing career.

 Although Park was born in what would become North Korea, he emigrated to the South in 1951 and later to United States in 1973.

 Park died on September 17, 1994.

 Work

 The Korea Literature Translation Institute summarizes Park Nam-su's contributions to Korean literature: